 Other Classes for Japanese Culture

-You might consider cooking classes in Kyoto, most of which take place in someone’s small home kitchen.
+You might consider cooking classes in Kyoto, most of which take place in a small home kitchen.
 It is nice that some classes will cater to dietary restrictions such as vegetarians or those who don’t eat seafood.
 Other classes you can find in Kyoto include calligraphy, flower arranging, origami and paper crafts, textile making, sweets making (includes cooking and decoration), geisha or maiko wear, or history of Japanese tea making.
+By the way, if you’re interested in Japanese calligraphy (sumi) Amazon sells a popular sumi brush set and Japanese sumi rice paper.

 I found a lovely intimate calligraphy class at Kazuki Yamane for a low price of 2500¥ for 1.5 hours.
 You’ll be painting your calligraphy on a choice of colorful Japanese fabric, which is kind of cool because it could look great framed on a wall or as a gift.
 Located near Arashiyama on the outskirts of Kyoto, a short train ride will get you there.